barwein/ENRTsensitivity/README.md

 print(sa_results$sa_results$IE)

 # Show the plot for Indirect Effects
-# This recreates a plot similar to Figure 2 in the paper [cite: 379]
+# This recreates a plot similar to Figure 2 in the paper
 print(sa_results$ie_rd_plot)

 # Show the plot for Direct Effects
-# This recreates a plot similar to Figure 3 in the paper [cite: 406]
+# This recreates a plot similar to Figure 3 in the paper
 print(sa_results$de_rd_plot)
 ```